Advertising agency ethics. The number one quality you should look for when adding an agency to your roster.

 Now don’t get us wrong.
 Every business is there to make money and profits.
-But how you conduct yourself in doing so is the one thing that some businesses lose sight of, but also interestingly, it’s one thing that sometimes seems to be low on the list of many procurement professionals as they look to get the best value in monetary terms for their organisations.
+But how you conduct yourself in doing so is the one thing that some businesses lose sight of.
+Interestingly, it’s also one thing that sometimes seems to be low on the list of many procurement professionals.
+Instead, they look to get the best value in monetary terms for their organisations.

 Now this is where the procurement professional will say, of course, we always place a prime importance on the ethics of an organisation.
 But if that were true, why is cost always the large percentage of most scoring criteria?

-Strong ethics can apply to many aspects of the procurement process, and this is how we see Think OTB’s ethics applying to all aspects of the procurement process.
+Strong ethics can apply to many aspects of the procurement process.
+This is how we see Think OTB’s ethics applying to all aspects of the procurement process.
 And since price is usually king, we’ll start on that.